jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=A25EUhZGBws
 https://youtu.be/A25EUhZGBws?t=7
 _This is a clip from The Big Short.
 About the Financial Crisis in 2008.
-This guy is our modern day Antagonist Executive.
+This guy is one of our modern day Antagonist Executive.
 You're not supposed to understand the rationale of CDOs that makes him super wealthy, because there is none.
 Like the divine rights of nobility, it's just the justification of a self-important hero.
-By the way, it's not a coincidence Louis palace, and our houses, caused so much economic problems at the end of an age.
+By the way, it's not a coincidence Louis' palace, and our houses, caused so much economic problems at the end of an age.
 The 2008 economic risis was always going to happen.
 A world of dark majic spectacle, like McMansions, only lasts so long.
 The scare of 2008 was nothing.
 Life on Main Street will only get worse, until we upgrade to the Internet Age via Techvolution._

 # ACT THREE